POWEHI2023/MyProjects/README.md

 }
 ```

-How to test these template ?
+How to test these templates ?
 ```Shell
 # enter project root directory
 pwd